-The system battery provides power to the real-time clock.
-If the server no longer automatically displays the correct date and time, you might need to replace the system battery.
+If the server no longer automatically displays the correct date and time, you may need to replace the battery that provides power to the real-time clock.

 WARNING: The computer contains an internal lithium manganese dioxide, a vanadium pentoxide, or an alkaline battery pack.
 A risk of fire and burns exists if the battery pack is not properly handled.
 To reduce the risk of personal injury: